carson-hunter5/project/content/DylanSacks/blog_post4.md

 <img src = "https://i.imgur.com/fyaTDZ2.png">

 I also assisted the database team as best I could to implement the models, such as working in tandem to create functions that could be called from the user in order to calculate the predictions from the model.

+I would include this project on my resume in my extracurriculars section (as a non-cs major) by saying:

+Designed and implemented machine learning models in custom app with ability to predict future migration patterns to help migration officials make efficient and better informed decisions.

+The project title is "SUBLEVA"